-FRC’s Values Voters Summit, an influential watering hole for many anti-LGBT politicians with national ambitions, provides a platform for candidates to spew anti-LGBT vitriol, including Ted Cruz, Rick Santorum, and Mike Huckabee.
+FRC’s Values Voters Summit, an influential watering hole for many anti-LGBTQ politicians with national ambitions, provides a platform for candidates to spew anti-LGBTQ vitriol, including Ted Cruz, Rick Santorum, and Mike Huckabee.
 At past Values Voters Summits, speakers have compared same-sex couples getting married to drug use and people marrying children and dogs.

 Sen. Ted Cruz Was Scheduled To Speak At The Family Research Council’s 2014 Values Voter Summit.
 According to their website, Sen. Ted Cruz was a confirmed speaker for the 2014 Values Voter Summit.
 [ValuesVotersSummit.org, Accessed 9/3/14]